BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
-                <td width="600px">Saturday and evening openings!
-Do you feel stuck?
-Do you want to make changes, but feel unsure where to begin?
+                <td width="600px">Do you want to make changes, but feel unsure where to begin?
 Maybe you're in a period of transition and struggling to feel grounded.
-These are situations we all experience throughout life, they're part of being human, but that doesn't make them any easier to face.
+These are situations we all experience throughout life.
+They're part of being human, but that doesn't make them any easier to face.
 We all deserve to live meaningful, purposeful, and authentic lives.
 Often it takes a collaborative effort to get to that place, and that's where I believe I can help.
 I work with clients to support them in sharing their stories, identifying values and making changes.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37209</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37209 & Online</td>
                 <td style="text-align: center;width: 480px;">(214) 428-6305</td>
             </tr>
         </table>